Online Basic Seminars and Advanced Workshops

 What will I learn?

-The seminar focuses on the developmental needs of children, with emphasis on fostering the child’s emotional health during periods of stress.
+The BASIC seminar focuses on the developmental needs of children, with emphasis on fostering the child’s emotional health during periods of stress.
 The program is informative, supportive, and directs people desiring additional information or help to appropriate resources.
 The course content includes:

 - Responding to Children — how to talk to them to assist in their emotional adjustment to parental separation; and so they can stay out of the parental conflict, preserve their self-esteem, and simply be children